Krabi has a few caves to explore if you’re adventurous. Here are some!

 - Railay Beach Caves – shallow caves which are fun to walk through, but not really cave exploring.

-- NEW – Secret Cave Tour – Open only during dry season because it fills up with water.
+- NEW – Secret Cave Tour – Open only during the dry season because it fills up with water.
 If you want to visit this cave from December through May – write us!

 - Wat Tum Sang Phet Caves – at a Buddhist temple, this is a simple cave, but you can walk around the perimeter and there are various places to enter caves here.
 Easy for kids and adults.
 Good to stop at on the way to Huay Toh Waterfall.